Mainakdey1/uvicorn-server/README.md

 Get the details of a particular branch by providing its IFSC code: http://127.0.0.1:8000/branches/YOUR_IFSC_CODE

+The API was hosted on railway.app because heroku was a paid option and I didnt have money.

 Time taken to complete task:
 2-3 hours